Testimony Part 2

-The CAT scan revealed that there was nothing in my neck and that the cancer had not returned.
-I was very relieved, but also encouraged in the way God had led us through this time.
+The CAT scan revealed that there was nothing in my neck and that cancer had not returned.
+I was very relieved but also encouraged in the way God had led us through this time.
 After my oncologist delivered the news about the CAT scan, I asked her about the future.

 “Am I in remission?”
 I asked

 “Yes, you are officially in remission.
-However you still need annual Gallium scans.”
+However, you still need annual Gallium scans.”
 She replied

 “Why?
 Why should I have to go through this every year?”

 You see, Gallium scans are when they inject a radioactive isotope into your blood.
-For the next 5 days, you go into the hospital and lie on a bed and are scanned.
+For the next five days, you go into the hospital and lie on a bed and are scanned.
 The scan takes about 2 hours.
 No fun.